-After reaching a 20-year low of \$252.80/oz. in 1999, gold prices have rallied to \$1,950/oz. today.
+After reaching a 20-year low of \$252.80/oz. in 1999, gold prices have rallied to \$2,261/oz. today.
 We attribute much of this long ascent to an extended period of accommodative monetary policy, global financial instability, central-bank-buying activity, and increased investor participation.
-Year-to-date in 2020, gold has rallied sharply on elevated fears about the economic disruption of the COVID-19 outbreak, which has driven unprecedented levels of stimulus from central banks, along with concerns that stimulus may eventually drive higher inflation.